BobBurns/cwaq/README.txt

 CLOUDWATCH ALARM QUERY - cwaq
 ==============================
 Nagios plugin to check AWS Cloudwatch Alarm and return status.
-Useful for when you just want to check if a predefined alarm is present on a AWS instance and utilize nagios alerting capability.
+Useful for when you just want to check if a predefined alarm is present on an AWS instance and utilize nagios alerting capability.

 USAGE
 =====